cyberworm1/hpcConfigs/hp_plan.md

 | SLURM | slurm-user | hpc-slurm | Run slurmd/slurmctld; access MariaDB. | Munge auth; group for job accounting. |
 | General (All) | hpc-cluster-users | hpc-users | Base group for cluster access. | Subgroups per role; LDAP filter for logins. |

-## Updated To-Do List
+## To-Do List
 Ordered steps with goals; use VIM/VI for edits, minimal VMs.
+Step numbers will be marked with an "x" as they are completed.

 | Step | Description | Goal | Est. Time | Skill Tie-In |
 |------|-------------|------|-----------|--------------|